Wrongful Deaths Caused in New Mexico Trucking Crashes on I-10

 New Mexico Trucking Crash Wrongful Deaths on I-10

 A New Mexico trucking crash on I-10 can result in serious injury or wrongful death.
 This stretch of roadway on Interstate 10 is very dangerous and known for very serious motor vehicle crashes, particularly with large commercial trucks like big rigs, 18 wheelers, and other box trucks.
-If you or a loved one have been seriously injured or wrongfully killed in a trucking crash on I-10 in New Mexico, call the Caruso Law Offices, P.C. to learn how we can help you and your family by failing (505) 883-5000.
+If you or a loved one have been seriously injured or wrongfully killed in a trucking crash on I-10 in New Mexico, call the NM Truck Accident Attorneys to learn how we can help you and your family by failing (505) 883-5000.

 About Interstate 10 in New Mexico

 I-10 travels west and east through New Mexico for approximately 164 miles from Arizona through New Mexico and to Texas.
 I-10 meets at an interchange with I-25 in Las Cruces, New Mexico, which is a heavy trucking route.
 The speed limit is largely 70 MPH throughout, except near the Texas end where it increased to 75 MPH.

 Given the layout of I-10 and the geographic areas where I-10 cuts through, many portions of I-10 are susceptible to blowing dust and dust storms.
 This is particularly true on the Arizona side and near Lordsburg, New Mexico.
 Because of these weather conditions, many times I-10 requires a reduced speed or is closed.
 This can be simply due to the weather, or due to accidents caused by the weather.